 Mr. Rhine received his Juris Doctor from West Virginia University College of Law.
 While at WVU, he was a member of the West Virginia Moot Court Board and competed in the UCLA Cyber Crimes Moot Court Competition in Los Angeles, CA. He also received the CALI Award for achieving the highest grade in Copyright Law and was the founding member of WVU’s Music and Art Law Society.
 Additionally, Mr. Rhine received distinction for his pro bono work as a Court Appointed Special Advocate (CASA).

 Prior to attending law school, Mr. Rhine graduated from Emory University with a double major in Political Science and Philosophy.
-At Emory, he was recognized with the Virgil Y.C.
+At Oxford College of Emory University, he was recognized with the Virgil Y.C.
 Eady Memorial Service Award for “dedicated, substantive, honorable service without expectation of reward, recognition, or personal gain.”
 In addition, Mr. Rhine studied European Political Economy at Sciences Po in Paris, France.
 From college, Mr. Rhine took time to hone his talents as a professional musician and toured throughout the United States.

 Mr. Rhine may be reached by phone at (404) 410-0037 ext.
 1 or by email at email@example.com.

 J.D.
 West Virginia University College of Law, 2014

 – 2019 Super Lawyers – “Rising Star” Georgia – Personal Injury

 Recent Speaking Engagements

 -“Drafting Contracts for Small to Medium Sized Businesses,” Emory University School of Law (October 19, 2017).

 -“Entertainment Law for Entertainers” New Vision Community Radio WXNV 105.1 (Airdate October 17, 2017)